gearnode/privatebin/README.md

 # Introduction
 This repository contains a privatebin command line interface.

+# Install
+You can install the command line interface with:

+	go get -u github.com/gearnode/privatebin

 # Build
 You can build the command line interface with: